Chilean marked gecko

-The Chilean marked gecko (Garthia gaudichaudii) is a species of gecko endemic to the Chilean matorral ecoregion, found chiefly in the nation of Chile (Hogan & World Wildlife Fund 2013).
-The common name for this species is Chilean marked gecko.
+The Chilean marked gecko (Garthia gaudichaudii) is a species of lizard in the family Phyllodactylidae.
+The species is endemic to Chile, in the Chilean matorral ecoregion (Hogan & World Wildlife Fund 2013).
+There are three recognized subspecies.

 Taxonomy

 This organism was first described by André Marie Constant Duméril and Gabriel Bibron in the year 1836 as a new species of lizard, Gymnodactylus gaudichaudii.
 Over the years the species has been assigned to several different genera by various authorities.
 Most recently, it has been placed in the genus Garthia.

 Etymology

 The specific name, gaudichaudii, is in honor of French botanist Charles Gaudichaud-Beaupré.
+The subspecific name, klugei, is in honor of American herpetologist Arnold G. Kluge.

+Geographic range

+G. gaudichaudii is found in the Chilean regions of Antofagasta, Atacama, Coquimbo, and Valparaíso.

+Habitat

+The preferred natural habitats of G. gaudichaudii are desert and shrubland, at altitudes from sea level to 1,100 m.

+Behavior

+G. gaudichaudii is terrestrial, saxicolous, and nocturnal.